JGarza189/neuroblastoma-2025/User-Guide/README.md

 - **scipy** – Solves ordinary differential equations

-## Directory Set-up
+## File Set-up

-### 1. Cloning the Repository
+### 1. Cloning & Downloading the Repository

-To clone the repository using a **graphical user interface**, navigate to the repository’s homepage on GitHub.
+To download the repository using a **graphical user interface**, navigate to the repository’s homepage on GitHub.
 Click the green **"Code"** dropdown button, then select **"Download ZIP"** to download the project as a compressed file.
 Once downloaded, extract the contents to your desired directory location on your computing system.

 To clone the repository using the **command-line interface (shell)**, run the following command in your terminal from your target directory: